 “Cassandra!”
 Percy yelled down to sonar through the hatch in the deck of the control room.
 “Stay on them!
 I need to know what they’re doing.”

-“I’m trying to Captain Percy.”
+“I’m trying to, Captain Percy.”
 Cassandra responded, unable to hide the uncertainty in her voice.
-“I… I think they might be diving…”
+“I . . .
+I think they might be diving . . .”

 Percy caught Hemi’s eye.
 “What’s their move, Hemi?
 What are they trying to do?”